meant-ion/DynamicSQL/README.md

 In regards to the SELECT statement, this is a very, VERY narrow dive into what it would do in a SQL dialect like SQLite.

 Feel free to add any features or improvements to the code.

+CURRENT TO DO LIST:
+    * Implement a stronger "typing" system; i.e. The first value of a column decides the type
+        - First name in name col -> name col type is string
+        - Whole number in age col -> age col type is int

+    * Implement a parser with C
+        - Takes input from console and translates statements into code workable with OCaml functions